khepin/php-grpc-server-notes/README.md

 gateway_from_within_container:
 	cd gateway && go build -o gateway
 ```

+Run `make build-gateway-server` to build the gateway bash script (a `gateway` binary file will be created inside gateway directory).

 Before we can write the gateway code, we need to generate the Golang protobuf code.